 “We usually think of ourselves as sitting the driver’s seat, with ultimate control over the decisions we made...but, alas, this perception has more to do with our desires...than with reality”

-In this fascinating read, behavioral economist Dan Ariely outlines the ways people behave irrationally.
-From assuming that more expensive products are more effective to exploring the “power of free”, Ariely demonstrates how mental shortcuts, biases, and leaps in logic often win over rational thought.
+Professor Dan Ariely covers the irrational ways in which people behave, and how we can predict this behavior.
+From assuming that more expensive products are more effective to exploring the “power of free”, this book is fascinating.
+Ariely demonstrates how mental shortcuts, biases, and leaps in logic often win over rational thought.